Leave your contact details and Get 3 Live Classes for Free

 FAQ

-A: A 1370 SAT score is roughly in the 91st percentile, meaning you scored better than approximately 91% of test-takers nationally.
+A: A 1370 SAT score generally falls in about the 91st percentile, meaning you scored higher than roughly 91 % of students nationally.

 Q: How does a 1370 SAT score compare to the national average?